-We want to build on our vast experience in the ‘fact-based’ world and make films that are distinct and tonally exciting with a range of writers, directors and producers.
+We want to build on our vast experience in the ‘fact-based’ world and make films that are distinct and tonally exciting with a range of writers, screen talent, directors and producers.

 We are committed to supporting local talent and nurturing original voices from under represented sectors of society.

 THE CURE Directed by Bruce Goodison, Produced by Kate Cook for Story Films

 “The story is fiendishly complex, but this slick production did a

 “A truly seedy tale of informants, police corruption, robbery and a goodold-fashioned axe to the head in the car park of a south London pub.”

 “But director Bruce Goodison keeps the pace up, navigating the dizzying claims and counterclaims with an adept combination of reconstruction and interviews both current and archive.”

 Written and created by Bruce Goodison.
 Building on the BAFTA success of Murdered by my Father Vinay and Bruce join forces once more to write an edgy and thrilling imagined biopic of Samantha Lewthwaite aka The White Widow.
 Currently at script stage with the BFI